DevarajSambandan/yangopcua/README.md

 ![](yangopcua.001.png)

-YANG schema to OPC UA Model Generation
+OPC UA Model Design to OPC UA NodeSet2 XML File generation

 ![](yangopcua.002.png)

-OPCA UA pyang plugin

 **OPC UA – pyang plugin**

 Static YANG to OPC UA Model Design Generator is developed based on open-source component pyang and pyang [uml plugin](https://github.com/mbj4668/pyang/blob/master/pyang/plugins/uml.py).
 The pyang UML plug-in generates a UML class diagram from the YANG file.
 The YANG parsing logic defined in UML plug-in code is extended, and a new plugin called opcua plugin is created to generate the OPC UA model design file from the YANG File.
 The opc-ua pyang plugin logic for the generation of OPC UA model design file is based on the YANG to OPC UA mapping developed by the authors.
+This opcua plugin code will be delivered to pyang project once it is fully validated with all scenarios.